hjwp/marriage-figaro-norway/act2.md

 Parlate.
 E tu lascialo; e parti.

-> You start talking.
-> And you, get out of here.
+> You, start talking.
+And you, get out of here.

     Snakk.
     Og du pigger av.